bsorrentino/bsorrentino/_posts/2023-03-04-the_power_of_js_generators.md

 `squares = Array(9) [1, 4, 9, 16, 25, 36, 49, 64, 81]`

 ### recursive iteration with [yield*]

+It is very interesting that we can yield data in recursive way as shown in example below generating a tree object

 #### `binaryTreeNode = ƒ(value)`
 ```javascript